munichpavel/fake-data-for-learning/README.md

 To avoid having to enter all each value of a conditional probability array, there are also two methods to generate random conditional probability tables.

 The method `fake_data_for_learning.utils.RandomCpt()` gives a random conditional probability table, but if you want to constrain the entries to satisfy constraints on expectation values, this is done in the class `fake_data_for_learning.utils.ProbabilityPolytope`; see the example notebook [notebooks/conditional-probability-tables-with-constraints.ipynb](notebooks/conditional-probability-tables-with-constraints.ipynb).
+See also [Optional Dependencies](#optional-dependencies) below.

 ## Installation

 Install from [pypi](https://pypi.org/project/fake-data-for-learning/): `pip install fake-data-for-learning`

+### Optional dependencies

-Note that the methods of `utils.ProbabilityPolytope` that use polytope calculatations to generate conditional probability tables subject to constraints on expectation value uses the non-pure-python library [pypoman](https://github.com/stephane-caron/pypoman).
-See the [installation instructions](https://github.com/stephane-caron/pypoman#installation) for external dependencies.
+Note that the methods of `utils.ProbabilityPolytope` that use polytope calculatations to generate conditional probability tables subject to constraints on expectation value use the non-pure-python library [pypoman](https://github.com/stephane-caron/pypoman).
+See the [installation instructions](https://github.com/stephane-caron/pypoman#installation) for external dependency instructions.

+By default the dependencies for `utils.ProbabilityPolytope` are not installed; to do so, run from your virtual environment `pip install 'fake-data-for-learning[probability_polytope]'`

 ### Local development